This page includes affiliate links.

 You can shoot in contrasty scenes without losing highlight detail by using Wide DR mode (usable straight out of the camera) or C-Log (which must be colour corrected afterwards).

 Built-in neutral density filters (2, 4 and 6 stops) let you keep the shutter speed down and the aperture open when shooting in bright light.
-This is much more convenient than using add-on filters with a DSLR.
+This is much more convenient than using add-on filters.

-The C100 has a Super 35 sensor, which is slightly larger than the APS-C sensor in cameras like the T5i and 80D.
+The C100 has a Super 35 sensor, which is slightly larger than the APS-C sensor in many mirrorless cameras.
 So you can get good shallow focus effects.
-You can use EF-S lenses which are smaller and less expensive than lenses for ‘full frame’ cameras.
+You can use EF-S lenses, which are smaller and less expensive than lenses for ‘full frame’ cameras.

-The camera records 1080p Full HD at 24, 25 or 30fps to AVCHD files at up to 24 Mb/s, Internally, it’s limited to 4:2:0 at 24Mb/s, but with an external recorder such as the Atomos Ninja or Blade you can export uncompressed ‘broadcast quality’ 4:2:2 video.
+The Mk I version records 1080p Full HD at 24, 25 or 30fps to AVCHD files at up to 24 Mb/s, Internally, it’s limited to 4:2:0 at 24Mb/s, but with an external recorder such as the Atomos Ninja or Blade you can export uncompressed ‘broadcast quality’ 4:2:2 video.

 It can also shoot 60i/50i slow motion, but only in ‘interlaced’ (not ‘progressive’) mode, which isn’t as good.